Sunday, August 9, 2015

-New Review: Victoria Holt’s THE CAPTIVE – Absorbing Late Victorian Tale Set in England, on an island and in Constantinople
+New Review: Victoria Holt’s THE CAPTIVE – Absorbing Late Victorian Tale set on an island and in Constantinople

 As Rosetta grows up, her parents begin to notice her when her active mind takes an interest in the antiquities of Egypt.
 So they invite her to their dinner parties where she meets Lucas Lorimer, a delightful younger son of a wealthy family who is traveling with her parents to Cape Town to give a talk about an old stone he found.
 Rosetta’s parents decide to take her with them when the three leave on the voyage.
 On the trip, Rosetta meets another man, Simon Perrivale, who is fleeing a false charge of murdering his half brother.
 Of course, there is a shipwreck and Rosetta, Lucas and Simon are thrust upon the shores of a small island, where thanks to Simon’s efforts they survive.